KLS 3685 Bachelor Thesis - Creative Industries Management

-- Marketing in the cultural sector
+- Marketing in the creative industries

 The student is expected to be able to solve a concrete problem in the cultural area.
 The student is expected to be able to analyze and reflect on the chosen problem.
 The student is expected to be able to apply the acquired knowledge critically and analytically.
 The student is expected to be able to draw conclusions on the basis of theoretical work and empirical data.